praveenmalik290992/Nagios2Slack/README.md

 ( see examples in slack_commands.cfg, modify any paths as required)

 * Set up a new contact to use the new host and service notification commands.

+* Edit the SLACK_URL path in both the plugins files.